stitchdata/docs/_integration-schemas/linkedin-ads/v1/campaigns.md

       - name: "version_tag"
         type: "string"
         description: "Each entity has a version tag associated with it.
 The version tag is initiated to 1 when the entity is created.
 Each single update to the entity increases its version tag by 1."

+  - name: "total_budget"
+    type: "object"
+    description: ""
+    subattributes:
+      - name: "currency_code"
+        type: "string"
+        description: "The ISO currency code."

+      - name: "amount"
+        type: "decimal"
+        description: "The maximum amount to spend over the life of the campaign."

+  - name: "version_tag"
+    type: "string"
+    description: "The version tag associated with the entity."

+  - name: "objective_type"
+    type: "string"
+    description: |
+      The Campaign Objective type values.
+The value can be:
+      - `BRAND_AWARENESS`
+      - `ENGAGEMENT`
+      - `JOB_APPLICANTS`
+      - `LEAD_GENERATION`
+      - `WEBSITE_CONVERSIONS`
+      - `WEBSITE_VISITS`
+      - `VIDEO_VIEWS`

+  - name: "offsite_preferences"
+    type: "object"
+    description: "The offsite preferences that an advertiser specifies for this campaign."
+    subattributes:
+      - name: "iab_categories"
+        type: "object"
+        description: "The set of IAB (Interactive Advertising Bureau) categories that this campaign may be served/excluded from, based on where the ad request is from.
+Mobile Apps, Mobile Web, and Desktop Inventory are all classified into one or more of these categories."
+        subattributes:
+          - name: "exclude"
+            type: "array"
+            description: "The excluded list of IAB categories."
+            subattributes:
+              - name: "items"
+                type: "string"
+                description: ""

+          - name: "include"
+            type: "array"
+            description: "The included list of IAB categories."
+            subattributes:
+              - name: "items"
+                type: "string"
+                description: ""

+      - name: "publisher_restriction_files"
+        type: "object"
+        description: "This field contains one or more files that have been uploaded by an advertiser.
+Each file contains a list of web domains/app store URLs."
+        subattributes:
+          - name: "exclude"
+            type: "array"
+            description: "The list of publisher file IDs to whom ad requests may not be served."
+            subattributes:
+              - name: "items"
+                type: "string"
+                description: ""

+  - name: "test"
+    type: "boolean"
+    description: "Indicates whether this campaign is a test campaign."

+  - name: "format"
+    type: "string"
+    description: |
+      The ad format on campaign level.
+The value can be:
+      - `CAROUSEL`
+      - `FOLLOW_COMPANY`
+      - `JOBS`
+      - `SINGLE_VIDEO`
+      - `SPONSORED_INMAIL`
+      - `SPONSORED_MESSAGE`
+      - `SPOTLIGHT`
+      - `STANDARD_UPDATE`
+      - `TEXT_AD`
+      - `UNSUPPORTED`

+  - name: "pacing_strategy"
+    type: "string"
+    description: "The pacing option used for the campaign."
 ---